pogobanane/foxhole-screenparse/README.md

 # Build / Deploy

+Clone this repository with all submodules: `git clone --recurse-submodules [repourl]`

 The webpage has no backend, so just shove the files into some webroot or so.

 # Conribute